Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Introduction

-\end{itemize} \end{assumption} Assumption~\ref{as:gradients}(i) is the standard unbiasedness condition used in stochastic approximation.
-Assumption~\ref{as:gradients}(ii) requires a uniform bound on the conditional second moment of the stochastic gradients, which is classical in nonasymptotic analyses of SGD and ensures that the quadratic term $\|g_t\|^2$ remains controlled.
-Finally, Assumption~\ref{as:gradients}(iii) postulates that the gradient noise $\xi_t \coloneqq g_t - \nabla f(x_t)$ is conditionally sub-Gaussian given the past.
-This condition provides a quantitative tail bound on the one-step fluctuations of the stochastic gradients and is natural in time-uniform concentration arguments.
-Moreover, it is satisfied by a broad class of noise models, including bounded, Gaussian, and many light-tailed stochastic gradients frequently encountered in practice.
-We operate in the standard stochastic approximation regime:
+Assumption~\ref{as:gradients}(i) is the standard unbiasedness condition used in stochastic approximation.
+Moreover, Assumption~\ref{as:gradients}(ii) postulates that the gradient noise is conditionally sub-Gaussian given the past.
+This condition provides quantitative tail control on the one-step fluctuations of the stochastic gradients and is natural in time-uniform concentration arguments; it is satisfied by bounded, Gaussian, and many light-tailed noise models encountered in practice.
+In particular, if $\|g_t\|\le G$ almost surely, then \eqref{eq:cond-subg-noise} holds with $\sigma^2 := 4G^2$.